NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow2.md

 	- to comply to the standard we have mandatory fields (which we wont use) : displayname (goed gevuld), activeEnrollment (true) , affiliations (guest)
 	- affiliations is not the role in the offering, but the a more generic role. can be ignored for this spec or set to "guest"
 	- primaryCode will be used for SSO purpose: uniquely identify a student : nlpersonrealid,eckid etc (details will follow),
- - consumer NL-TEST-ADMIN-Association
+ - consumer nl-test-admin-Association
-	- add one of type "consumerKey": "NL-TEST-ADMIN".
+	- add one of type "consumerKey": "nl-test-admin".
 	- attributes additionalTimeInMin and personalNeeds are optional and used only for student role.
 	- personal need should follow https://www.imsglobal.org/sites/default/files/spec/afa/3p0/information_model/imsafa3p0pnp_v1p0_InfoModel.html